Abed-Murad/Big-Tech-Coding-Interview-Guide/README.md

     2. Sorting the array
     3. Using some external data source( like a HashMap)

+- When dealing with problems that require to compute the digits of a strings or an Int, don't use Int.toString() .toCharArray(), use the reminder algorithm instead(Check Leetcode:202.HappyNumber for more info).

 ## Learning to-do list

 - [ ] Bit Manipulation